argruk/grid_dashboard/README.md

-# grid_dashboard
+# Grid Dashboard
-Machine Learning project for Eesti Energia
+Machine Learning project for Eesti Energia.

+Front end built using React.

+Back end built using Flask and pretrained ML models exported from Colab.